Ocean Breath (Ujjayi Breath)

 Gently constrict the back of the throat to create a gentle rasping sound.
 To start you may find it easiest breathing through the mouth - on the exhale breathe as if you're breathing on glass to create a mist and on the inhale imagine sucking the mist back off the glass.
 Once you've got the hang of it, half way through an exhale gently close the mouth and continue the breath through the nose while maintaining the gentle constriction at the back of the throat.

 I use this breath technique whenever I'm having problems falling asleep and literally within 3 breaths I'm snoozing!
+You can combine it with the Short Bedtime Flow for maximum effect!

 I hope you find this practice useful :-)